Naill1k/Projet-Systeme/README.md

               ply-linked  files is expensive.
 You must separately specify -H.

-       --no-OPTION
-              You may turn off one or more implied options  by  prefixing  the option  name with "no-".
-Not all options may be prefixed with a "no-": only options that are  implied  by  other  options or have different defaults in various circumstances
-              (e.g. --no-dirs).
-              You  may  specify either the short or the long option name after the "no-" prefix (e.g. --no-r is the same as --no-recursive).

        -r, --recursive
               This  tells  mrsync  to  copy  directories recursively.
 See also --dirs (-d).